-This is an impressive technical achievement, but its “softer side” is perhaps even more important.
+This is an impressive technical achievement, but it’s “softer side” is perhaps even more important.
 Customers prefer continuity, and they depend upon you to meet their needs.
-If you are unable to meet those needs, customers may lose trust in you, or worse yet, choose alternate providers.
+If you cannot meet those needs, customers may lose trust in you, or worse yet, choose alternate providers.
 But when you deliver buttoned-up customer service throughout a disaster, their loyalty grows.

 A Safe Choice for Your Business

 To make all this happen, you need to choose an experienced partner.
 At Superior, we work with Digital Data Centers to help our clients protect their businesses.
 We offer:

 - A centralized facility in Glendale, IL, and a redundant center in Tempe, AZ.